Stanford University Supplemental Roommate Essay Guide and Examples

 Take a look at what else you’re telling Stanford about yourself.
 Which of the 5 traits are you really focusing on?
 Do you have any weaknesses you might want this essay to compensate for?
 How have you “branded” yourself?

-BTW, now you see that the three examples of “what not to do” above all could be great essay topics.
-But only if they showcase your college potential and fit with the rest of your application.
+BTW, hopefully by now you see that the three examples of “what not to do” above all could be great essay topics.
+But only if they showcase college potential and fit with the rest of the application.

 How to write it: Straight-forward, action-driven, concrete